Who We Are

 Mindful Tool & Neuroscience Training Workshops for students and adults

-Free & open to public Meditation Sessions live in public libraries, via Zoom or dial-in
+Free & Open to the Public Meditation Sessions live in public libraries, via Zoom or dial-in

 Mindful, nonviolent communication training and coaching for select partner and foundation leaders